hydroper-jet/lang/spec/1.0/source/src/functions.md

 | \[\[*OfVirtualProperty*\]\] | Indicates the virtual property to which a getter or setter belongs. |
 | \[\[*PlainMetadata*\]\] | Plain meta-data attached to the function. |

-## Parent definition

-When the parent definition of a function is a package, the function has a fully package qualified name.

 ## Type parameters

 A function may be [type parameterized](type-parameters.md):